exercism/julia/docs/INSTALLATION.md

 ### Sidenotes

-During the installation of Juno, a common issue is that building some dependencies fail.
-To fix this, make sure you have the required build tools for your operating system installed.
-You can find more info on how to fix it [here](https://github.com/JuliaWeb/HttpParser.jl/issues/52) (OSX) and [here](http://discuss.junolab.org/t/not-able-to-install-juno-via-atom/562/18).
-Sometimes it can help to close Atom, run `using Atom` in a Julia REPL, i.e. the Julia command line, and then open Atom again.

 While not necessary for the exercism exercises, you will likely run across Julia packages that require a python installation.
 JuliaBox already comes with one by default.
 If you use a local installation, check out the [Conda.jl](https://github.com/JuliaPy/Conda.jl) package, which provides an easy way to install Python dependencies.
 Alternatively, [Anaconda](https://www.continuum.io/downloads) offers a Python distribution that already ships with many of the most popular scientific Python libraries.